meghna78/Test-Automation-Engineer/README.md

 # Test-Automation-Engineer
-i want you to read the line carefully beacause it is 8th april and i am tryinh to push the code in the branch.
+i want you to read the line carefully beacause it is 8th april and i am tryinh to push the code in the branch. i am trying to pull the layest changed code to the local

 This is my first automation project.
 1O1 project
 I have changed in the git part.